vespa-engine/metrics-emitter/README.md

 # metrics-emitter

 Tools for emitting Vespa metrics to monitoring systems.
-Currently, only Cloudwatch is supported.
+Currently, only [Cloudwatch][1] is supported.

+[1]: ./cloudwatch